Severe Low Functioning Autism–What Sets it Apart

 Difficulties with Speech and Language

-Nonverbal autism is characterized by a limited or absence of spoken language.
+Nonverbal autism is characterized by a limited or absent of spoken language.
 Individuals with nonverbal autism may struggle with articulating words, forming sentences, and understanding complex grammar.
 They may have difficulty with speech production, including issues with pronunciation, intonation, and rhythm.

 It's important to note that the absence of spoken language does not imply a lack of intelligence or understanding.
 Many individuals with nonverbal autism have intact cognitive abilities and receptive language skills.
 However, the challenges in expressing themselves verbally make it difficult for them to communicate their thoughts, needs, and emotions effectively.